pypeit/PypeIt/doc/image_proc.rst

 :func:`~pypeit.core.procimg.trim_frame`.
 Trimming will be performed if the ``trim`` parameter is true.

-The ``PypeIt`` convention is to orient images for spectra to run along the first axis of an image --- from blue wavelengths at small pixel coordinates to red wavelengths at large pixel coordinates --- and the spatial or cross-dispersion direction to be along the second axis --- with echelle orders running from the highest order at small pixel coordinates to the lowest order at large pixel coordinates.
+One of the :doc:`conventions` is to orient images for spectra to run along the first axis of an image --- from blue wavelengths at small pixel coordinates to red wavelengths at large pixel coordinates --- and the spatial or cross-dispersion direction to be along the second axis --- with echelle orders running from the highest order at small pixel coordinates to the lowest order at large pixel coordinates.
 That is, the shape of the images is always (roughly) the number of spectral pixels by the number of spatial pixels, often referred to in our documentation as ``(nspec,nspat)``.
-The operations required to flip/transpose the image arrays to match the ``PypeIt`` convention are dictated by instrument-specific :class:`~pypeit.images.detector_container.DetectorContainer` parameters and performed by :func:`~pypeit.spectrograph.spectrographs.Spectrograph.orient_image`.
+The operations required to flip/transpose the image arrays to match the PypeIt convention are dictated by instrument-specific :class:`~pypeit.images.detector_container.DetectorContainer` parameters and performed by :func:`~pypeit.spectrograph.spectrographs.Spectrograph.orient_image`.
 Image